 We usually recommend some form of reading to supplement therapy and facilitate progress.
-The following books and resources have been helpful to many of our clients.
+The following books, podcasts, and resources have been helpful to many of our clients.

-Mind Over Mood: Change How You Feel by Changing the Way You Think, Dennis Greenberger, Ph.D. and Christine Padesky, Ph.D.
-(1995).
+Mind Over Mood: Change How You Feel by Changing the Way You Think, Dennis Greenberger, Ph.D. and Christine Padesky, Ph.D., Second Edition (2015).
 This cognitive therapy workbook can be used alone or in conjunction with therapy.
 It includes worksheets and teaches strategies for monitoring mood, challenging dysfunctional thoughts, and building new core beliefs.

 Center for Clinical Interventions: These free downloadable Cognitive Therapy workbooks, courtesy of the Australian government, target a variety of problems including depression, social phobia, generalized anxiety disorder, panic disorder, low self-esteem, procrastination, bipolar disorder, perfectionism, and eating disorders.
 They can be used alone or in conjunction with therapy.
 I recommend a number of their InfoPax for specific issues below.